solomonakinyemi/auction_project/README.md

 - (Optional ) Install nose library with pip to run the tests if you so desire: pip install -r requirements.txt

-- Go into the source code directory: /auction_project/challenge_src
+- Go into the source code directory within the container: cd /auction_project/challenge_src

 - (Optional) Run the tests for the code: nosetests -v test_auction.p